ManuMyGit/Java/featuresjava/datastructures/README.md

 	    - push: insert an element on the top of the structure.
 	    - pop: returns and remove the element on the top of the structure.
 	    - peek: returns the element on the top of the structure.
+- There are samples in the code to measure the time of accessing, adding and removing of the different implementations of List interface.
+AOP and Configuration from properties are used as well.
 # Queue interface
 - It represents a FIFO (first in - first out) structure.
 - This interface has the following implementations: